Sombereric/A02WindowsNetwork/README.md

         left to right:
         right to left:
 ____________________________
-GamePlay Flow
+GamePlay Flow,
-user presses start game
+user presses start game,
-client connects to the server
-server selects at random one of the 4 files server sends number of words to the client client disconnects from the server client then guesses a word client sends word to the server server checks if its in the string or not. gives the client a response depending on whether the word was inside or not displays newly found words client checks if full game is over game ends game asks to replay or end client closes
+client connects to the server, server selects at random one of the 4 files, server sends number of words to the client, client disconnects from the server, client then guesses a word, client sends word to the server, server checks if its in the string or not., gives the client a response depending on whether the word was inside or not, displays newly found words, client checks if full game is over, game ends, game asks to replay or end, client closes,

 Client Protocol (should use some sort of number key system to make protocols easier to use ex: guess = 200)
 ____________________________